Still using Windows XP

 But there is no client for Linux systems, except for Android.

-As Adobe Reader would have surely supported the PDF file, I tried installing it under wine, but as reported in WINEHQ, some workarounds are necessary even with the latest version.
+As Adobe Reader would have surely supported the PDF file, I tried installing it with WINE, but as reported in WINEHQ, some workarounds are necessary even with the latest version.

 So I opted for a bulletproof solution: to virtualize Windows.